 What You Can See on the Montour Trail

-Hiking on the Montour Trail
+Hiking and Biking on the Montour Trail

+Most of the Montour Trail is crushed limestone most everywhere except around Bethel Park (which is paved) and has less than a 1% grade, making it perfect for biking and hiking.
 It is worth noting that the Montour Trail is not a loop, so you will have to turn around on the same path you came in on when returning to your car which may limit how far you decide to walk on this trail.

 The Montour Trail begins near Neville Island and also connects up to the Great Allegheny Passage via the Clairton Connector (at last check, the connector contains a few miles of surface roads).
 The Cliff Mine Road stretch featuring the Enlow tunnel discussed in this post begins just off of I-376 before the Pittsburgh airport.

 The Montour Trail is also one of the features in the amazing book “60 Hikes Within 60 Miles: Pittsburgh Edition” that we are working through as a part of this series.
 If you are interested in day hikes near the city we highly recommend picking this one up!

 In the mood for a sale?
 Or perhaps you simply want to try out something new?
 Check out our latest Pittsburgh promotions below!

 Are you a local business that would like featured?
 Click here!